 Only whatever happiness, love, and connection we can summon up from within ourselves, and from within our relationships with each other and our living world, will remain.

-If someone loves the rhinos, … the mangroves, … the coral reefs, … the rain forests threatened by strip mines and the waters threatened by oil spills, [if they love mother hens and little chicks, or whales, or any other living thing – then they will act in the best interests of our living planet, whatever form those actions need to take].
+If someone loves the rhinos, the mangroves, the coral reefs, the rain forests, and the waters, [if they love mother hens and little chicks, or whales, or any other living thing – then they will act in the best interests of our living planet, whatever form those actions need to take].

 Conversely, without love behind it, no amount of action will make a difference in the long run."

 ~ Adapted from Charles Eisenstein, “In a Rhino, Everything.”

 […] the next article, I’ll share the things he gets up […]